aarshitaacharya/ml-playground/2.logistic_regression/README.md

 - Plot the decision boundary learned by the model
 - Build a foundation to extend GLM to Poisson, Gaussian, and others

+### 5. `softmax.ipynb`
+**Softmax Regression and Cross-Entropy Loss**
+- Implement Softmax for multi-class classification
+- Use **Cross-Entropy Loss** as the loss function for multi-class classification
+- Train the model using **Gradient Descent**
+- Visualize decision boundaries learned by the softmax model
+- Explore how Softmax Regression extends Logistic Regression to multiple classes

 ## Learning Resources

 The concepts in these notebooks are based on the following educational resources: